 - cardiovascular issues

-Each exemption may have its own requirements that must be met before it is granted, so it's important for applicants to know what these are when applying for an exemption.
-It's also important to note that FMCSA exemptions may only last for limited amounts of time.
+Each exemption may have its own requirements that must be met before it is granted, so applicants need to know what these are when applying for an exemption.
+It's also important to note that FMCSA exemptions may only last for a limited time.
 Then, the driver might need to undergo another physical exam.
 Must Visit the link

 Can Drivers Receive Second Opinions on Their DOT Physicals?

 Absolutely!
-When it comes to your health, getting a second opinion is always a good idea.
-If you're unsure about the results of your DOT physical, you can easily seek out additional opinions from other medical providers who are qualified to conduct DOT exams.
+Regarding your health, getting a second opinion is always a good idea.
+If you're unsure about the results of your DOT physical, you can easily seek additional opinions from other medical providers qualified to conduct DOT exams.
 A second opinion can be especially helpful if you have any medical conditions that could affect your ability to drive safely, such as diabetes or heart disease.

 Do I Have To Have Health Insurance Before Getting My DOT Physical Exam?